g8hh/the-tree-of-life/docs/bars.md

 - width, height: The size in pixels of the bar, but as numbers (no "px" at the end).

-- progress(): A function that returns the portion of the bar that is filled, from "empty" at 0 to "full" at 1.
+- progress(): A function that returns the portion of the bar that is filled, from "empty" at 0 to "full" at 1, updating automatically.
     (Nothing bad happens if the value goes out of these bounds, and it can be a number or `Decimal`)

 - display(): **optional**.
 A function that returns text to be displayed on top of the bar, can use HTML.